Azure/acs-engine/docs/clusterdefinition.md

 ## Cluster Defintions for apiVersion "vlabs"

-Here are the cluster definitions for apiVersion "vlabs"
+Here are the cluster definitions for apiVersion "vlabs":

 ### apiVersion